 Consider the Location

-- Use moisture-resistant particle board in humid areas like kitchens and bathrooms.
+- Use moisture-resistant (HMR) particle board in humid areas like kitchens and bathrooms.

 Think About Durability